tomchadwin/tom.chadw.in/_posts/2018-11-23-BellinghamMustStayThreeTier.md

 firsts to primaries.

-Remember that, while these documents are called “guidance”, they are statutory.
+Remember that, while these documents are called “guidance”, they are *statutory*.
 They must legally be followed.

 ## The Adjudicator said more than he had to